 | 60 | 0 | $70,000 | $0 (access super immediately) | $1,960,000 |

-| 55 | 5 | $70,000 | $350,000–$450,000* | $1,960,000+ |
+| 55 | 5 | $70,000 | $350,000 to $450,000 | $1,960,000 or more |

-| 50 | 10 | $70,000 | $700,000–$850,000* | $1,960,000+ |
+| 50 | 10 | $70,000 | $700,000 to $850,000 | $1,960,000 or more |

-| 45 | 15 | $70,000 | $1,050,000–$1,200,000* | $2,200,000+ |
+| 45 | 15 | $70,000 | $1,050,000 to $1,200,000 | $2,200,000 or more |

 Best Sources of Passive Income for Australian Early Retirees

-| Income Source | Typical Yield | Tax Treatment | Best For |
+| Income source | Typical yield | Tax treatment | Best for |

 |---|---|---|---|

-| Australian shares (dividends) | 3.5–5% | Franked dividends reduce tax; low/nil tax in pension phase | Long-term core income |
+| Australian shares (dividends) | 3.5% to 5% | Franked dividends reduce tax; nil tax in pension phase | Long-term core income |

-| ETFs (broad market/dividend) | 2.5–4.5% | Distributions taxed at marginal rate (outside super) | Diversification, lower cost |
+| ETFs (broad market or dividend) | 2.5% to 4.5% | Distributions taxed at marginal rate outside super | Diversification, lower cost |

-| Investment property (net rent) | 2.5–4% | Taxed at marginal rate; depreciation offsets | Capital growth + income |
+| Investment property (net rent) | 2.5% to 4% | Taxed at marginal rate; depreciation offsets | Capital growth and income |

-| REITs / listed property | 4–6% | Distributions taxed at marginal rate | Hands-off property exposure |
+| REITs and listed property | 4% to 6% | Distributions taxed at marginal rate | Hands-off property exposure |

-| Term deposits / bonds | 4–5.5% (2026) | Interest taxed at marginal rate | Capital stability, short gap |
+| Term deposits and bonds | 4% to 5.5% in 2026 | Interest taxed at marginal rate | Capital stability, short gap |

-| Managed funds | 3–5% | Distributions taxed at marginal rate | Diversification, passive mgmt |
+| Managed funds | 3% to 5% | Distributions taxed at marginal rate | Diversification, passive management |

-| Account-based pension (super) | Tax-free over 60 | Nil tax in pension phase (taxed fund) | From age 60 onwards |
+| Account-based pension (super) | Tax-free from 60 | Nil tax in pension phase | From age 60 onwards |

 Tax Considerations for Early Retirees